Informasjonsforvaltning/dataservice-publisher-store/README.md

-# dataservice-publisher-triplestore
+# dataservice-publisher-sparql-service

-A service realizing a triplestore.
-Current implementation uses https://hub.docker.com/r/stain/jena-fuseki
+A service realizing a triplestore, current implementation using org.apache.jena/jena-fuseki-main